ryanwevans/a-peek-behind-the-link-v-000/README.md

 without the constraint of a hierarchical structure.
 This is the insight Tim Bernes Lee had while working at CERN and it's one of the key tenets of the web.

-## A blueprint for implementing links
+## A Blueprint for Implementing Links

 How can text reference other text?
 Let's daydream and pretend we are designing the web and Wikipedia at the same time.
 We have two independent pieces of